Birth Control Implant

-- How do I get it Inserted and Removed?
+- How do I get an Implant Inserted and Removed?

 What is a Birth Control Implant?

-An implant the size of a cardboard match stick is implanted underneath the skin of the upper arm.
-There are two brands that offer this implant which are Nexplanon and Implanon.
+An implant, the size of a cardboard matchstick, is implanted underneath the skin of the upper arm.
+There are two brands that offer this implant.
+They are Nexplanon and Implanon.
 This birth control method will help protect against pregnancy for up to 3 years.

 How Does an Implant Prevent Pregnancy?

-Just like any other birth control prevention mechanism, it releases hormones into your body to avoid pregnancy.
+Like most birth control methods, it releases hormones into your body to prevent pregnancy.

 The progesterone in the implant works by:

-- Making cervical mucus thicker in a woman which allows sperm from getting into the eggs
+- Making cervical mucus thicker in a woman, which prevents sperm from getting into the eggs

 What Are the Benefits?

-The benefits of using a birth control implant include convenience, safety and simplicity.
+The benefits of using a birth control implants are that its convenient, safe, and simple.
 This is why it is a popular choice among women.